 KU decides to seek compensation for IBA land

-Saturday - after a delay of six months - under the chairmanship of KU Vice-Chancellor Prof Dr Pirzada Qasim Raza Siddiqui.
+This was one of the decisions taken at the syndicate meeting held on Saturday - after a delay of six months - under the chairmanship of KU Vice-Chancellor Prof Dr Pirzada Qasim Raza Siddiqui.

 the university facilities.
 No rent is paid to the university either.

 The IBA is now claiming 52.25 acres from the university and the KU administration forwarded the matter to its syndicate.

 Syndicate members stated that the university owned the piece of land currently being used by the IBA.
 Therefore, any developmental work that would not be in accordance with the KU master plan, should not be acceptable to the university.

 The syndicate also decided to set up a committee comprising Prof Dr Nasiruddin Khan and Senator Abdul Haseeb Khan on the matter relating to Dr Imran Hashmi, a candidate who appeared in the 2006 selection board for his appointment in the chemistry department.